kindsmiles/pyvigate/docs/services/caching/caching.md

 - **cache_all_links**`(self, page: playwright.async_api._generated.Page, base_url: str)`

-    Caches all unique links found on the given page.
+    Caches content from all unique links on a given page.

+    Args:
+        page (Page): The page object from Playwright. base_url (str): The base URL to match links against.

+    Returns:
+        None

 - **cache_page_content**`(self, page: playwright.async_api._generated.Page, url: str)`

-    Caches the HTML content of a given URL.
+    Saves the HTML content of a page to the cache directory.

+    Args:
+        page (Page): The page object from Playwright. url (str): The URL of the page to cache.

+    Returns:
+        str: The file path of the cached content.